NuevoFoundation/workshops/content/english/unity/setting-up-enemies.md

 weight: 7
 ---

-Now that Nuvi is all set and ready to move, let's have him welcome aliens into the universe!
-Locate the alien png file called "alien_pink" and drag and drop it into the Drawings folder.
-Then, drag and drop the alien_pink from the Drawings folder into the hierarchy.
+Now that Nuvi is all set and ready to move, let's have them welcome aliens into the universe!
+Locate the alien png file called "alien_pink" from the Drawings folder.
+Then, drag and drop the alien_pink into the hierarchy.
 Rescale the enemy to match Nuvi's size as it is too large.

 <img src="../img/6_nuvi_and_enemy.png" alt="Enemy is scaled to match Nuvi's size" width="400"/>